lgalke/al-folio/_posts/2018-10-21-matrix-multiplication-tricks.md

 published: false
 ---

-# Matrix Multiplication Tricks
+# From For-Loops to Matrix Multiplication

-## TLDR:

-Matrix multiplication is a useful technique.

 ## Introduction